gitter-badger/python-crawler.github.io/README.md

 - article recommendation : collect python crawler relative articles from internet.
 - no APIs : calling API is not a crawler for me.
 APIs topics will not be discussed here.
+- challenge list : websites sorted by level of difficulty to crawl

 ## Application Topics